Elian0213/discord-panel/README.md

 # discord-panel

 This was originally created for PewDiePie's discord server Floor Gang.
-Now it is publicly code.
+Now it is public code.